riatron8/EGR314IndividualDataSheet/docs/03-Component-Selection/Component-Selection.md

 For more details, review the ["Appendix - Component Selection Process - Power Mangement"](https://embedded-systems-design.github.io/EGR314DataSheetTemplate/Appendix/01-Componet-Selection/Component-Selection-Process/#power-management) selection.

+**Choice**: Option 2: MCP9808-E/MS

 ### Sensor

-**Choice**: Option 3: SHTC3-TR-10KS
+**Choice**: Option 2: MCP9808-E/MS

-**Rationale**: This sensor is able to detect both temperature and humidity, removing the need for a separate humidity sensor.
-In addition, only having 4 pins means that it should be simple to set up on the hardware side.
-In addition, for containing two different sensors, it is fairly cheap, and the reduced number of components.
+**Rationale**: This sensor is able to accurately detect humidity with a fairly low cost, even compared to the less precise option.
+Since a team member will be measuring temperature, the added temperature functionality is not needed and not worth the extra cost.

 -----------